General Questions Regarding Your Exam

 More information on exams can be at at Preparing For Your Exam.

 We work hard to keep on top of the latest developments in imaging technology.
 We have the latest imaging equipment, some of it right on the cutting edge.
 In some cases we have the only equipment of its kind in Southern California.
-We have fluoroscopes, CT or CAT scanners, MRIs, ultrasound equipment and PET scanners - including a state-of-the-art "open" PET/CT combination scanner that was designed with patient comfort in mind and a dual-source 64-slice CT scanner.
+We have fluoroscopes, CT or CAT scanners, MRIs, ultrasound equipment and PET and PET/CT scanners.

 We have the technology and expertise to diagnose problems anywhere in your body.
 We have: